-- For each topic, across all sources, the average number of articles a month ranged from 1.7 to 687, with a median of around 60 stories a month.
+- For each topic, across all sources, the average number of articles per month ranged from 1.7 to 687, with a median of around 60 stories a month.

 - Topics with low levels of coverage, a maximum of around 23 articles per month, were not necessarily trivial or unimportant.
 They included subjects such as such as water pollution, farm subsidies, the unemployment rate, and racial discrimination.